Canada national ringette team: Samuel Perry Jacks

 Samuel Perry Jacks, commonly known as Sam Jacks, is the Canadian who created the sport of ringette.
 Ringette's preeminent international award for ringette athletes, the World Ringette Championships, Sam Jacks Trophy, is awarded to the winning team in the Senior Pool and is named in his honour.

 Mirl Arthur McCarthy

 Mirl Arthur McCarthy, commonly known as "Red", was the Canadian responsible for designing ringette's first set of official rules.

+Team Canada goalies

+Below is a list of ringette goalies who have been members of Canada's national ringette team or a have been goalies for one of the regional Canadian ringette teams at the World Ringette Championships.